buildbot/buildbot/master/docs/manual/cfg-buildfactories.rst

 ``testpath``
     Provides a directory to add to :envvar:`PYTHONPATH` when running the unit tests, if tests are being run.
     Defaults to ``.`` to include the project files in-place.
-    The generated build library is frequently architecture-dependent, but may simply be :file:`build/lib` for pure-python modules.
+    The generated build library is frequently architecture-dependent, but may simply be :file:`build/lib` for pure-Python modules.

 ``python``
     which Python executable to use.